SILICON-GHOST/waka-os-supreme/README.md

 ## 🎯 Philosophy

 Built by a 50-year-old hobbyist in a cabin over 2 months on an i5-2012 PowerShell.
 This is **real code that runs**, not theoretical vaporware.
-The goal: squeeze maximum physics and AI performance from ancient silicon.
+The goal:EFFICIENCY (Effectiveness and Efficiency) squeeze maximum physics and AI performance from ancient silicon.

 **Core Concepts:**
 - **Cyber-Physical Coupling** - Real thermodynamics meets digital inference